Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/death-of-indexation.md

 +++
-title = 'Budget 2024: No More Indexation for Gold and Real Estate - A Game Changer? 💰🏠?' date = 2024-07-22T19:56:32+05:30 draft = false
+title = 'Budget 2024: No More Indexation for Gold and Real Estate - A Game Changer💰🏠?' date = 2024-07-22T19:56:32+05:30 draft = false
 +++